ssegovba/30122-project-apwhy/README.md

 [Andrew Dunn](https://github.com/andrewjtdunn), [Gregory Ho](https://github.com/GregoryHo88), [Santiago Segovia](https://github.com/ssegovba), [Stephania Tello Zamudio](https://github.com/stephatz)

 ## Project Summary
 This project conducts data analysis to understand the relationship between a deprivation index, constructed using socioeconomic data from a variety of sources, and instances of eviction in the city of Chicago.
-The python application creates an interactive dashboard which summarizes the relationship betwen the the different factors.
+The python application creates an interactive dashboard which summarizes the relationship between the different factors.
 Follow the steps below to launch the dashboard.

 ## To Launch the Application